SLColonies/Public/_docs/stats.md

 You are able to regenerate energy using other means, such as sitting down on chairs or drinking energy based drinks, such as coffee's.
 Certain potions will also boost your energy, giving you an extra edge in combat.

 ## Secondary Stats
 The stats below work differently to Health & Energy.
 These stats all start at 0 and work their way up to 100%.
-At 100%, all these stats will effect the two bases stats of Health & Energy as a result.
+At 100%, all these stats will effect the two base stats of Health & Energy as a result.
 These are considered long-term stats and require you to roleplay, feed, drink, rest, sleep and visit a healer in order for your character to survive in this world.

-It is in your best interested to keep these stats low.
+It is in your best interest to keep these stats low.
 Think of these stats as your characters overall health.
 For those players that do not enjoy combat, these secondary stats are the ones you will focus on the most for roleplaying purposes and for interaction in the world.

 These stats are not displayed in the HUD, they are displayed as a number in the floating meter stats above your character's head.